PaulBratslavsky/epic-next-course-blog/004-lesson/README.md

 }
 ```

-In the code above we are using `getUserMeLoader` function that we will create in just a minute to make a call to our Strapi API to see if the user is still logged in.
+In the code above, we are using the `getUserMeLoader` function, which we will create in just a minute, to call our Strapi API to see if the user is still logged in.

-If so we will have the user information.
-If the user information does not exist we will redirect back to the `signin` page.
+If so, we will have the user's information.
+If the user information does not exist, we will redirect the user to the signin page.

-Now let's navigate to our `services` folder and create the following files.
+Now, navigate to our `services` folder and create the following files.

-Fist let's create a helpful function to get our `JWT` token.
+First, let's create a helpful function to get our `JWT` token.

 Create a file inside the `services` folder called `get-token.ts` and add the following code.